The Michigan Bar Exam

 The MBE tests the following subjects across 200 questions:

-You may find a complete list of subjects and subtopics here: MBE Subject Matter Outline
+You may find a complete list of subjects and subtopics here: MBE Subject Matter Outline.

-|Michigan Bar Exam Results||Overall Pass Rate||First-Timer Pass Rate||Repeater Pass Rate||Results Release Date|
+|Michigan Bar Exam Pass Rates||Overall Pass Rate||First-Timer Pass Rate||Repeater Pass Rate||Results Release Date|

-|July 2021||64%||78%||23%||October 27, 2021|
+|July 2021||64%||78%||23%||October 27, 2022|

-Michigan Bar Exam Reciprocity
+Michigan Bar Exam for Foreigners

 Admission by MBE Score Transfer

 Michigan allows applicants to transfer an MBE score achieved in the preceding three years from a reciprocal jurisdiction as long as the applicant passed the entire bar exam in which they earned their MBE score.
 Still, all applicants must sit for the essay portion of the Michigan Bar Exam and must earn a passing score of 135 after the scores of both exam portions have been combined.
 In February 2023, Michigan will begin using the UBE.
 To transfer, you must have earned a UBE score of 268.

 Admission by UBE Score Transfer